 Women laughed, unleashed, cried, and shared with me.
 It felt like all I had to do was barely scratch the surface, and feelings and stories seeped through their pores.
 Frustrations and struggles, joys and victories.
 I was caught off guard by how openly women spoke to me, even if I had just met them, about their experiences as a woman in today’s workforce, military, their own homes.
 I wondered if women just needed a good listener to sit across from them, but it didn’t seem that simple.
 Women needed to be HEARD.

+This project was birthed out of curiosity and intrigue about the female spirit and her experience in today’s world.
+As I explored the idea of what it means to be an empowered woman, and if that’s even how women feel, I was struck by one continuous theme: STRENGTH.
 I was blown away and inspired by the amount of strength women house within their spirits, and how generously they share it when given the opportunity.
 Women undergoing chemotherapy still making lunches for their kids everyday and listening to their girlfriends’ latest life news.
 Widows who are struggling to put food on their table still encouraging their neighbors to have faith in the outcomes of life.
 Teenagers that are getting bullied for being different still determined to pursue their own dreams.
 Shark attack survivors that still want to competitively surf and always have a smile on their face regardless of losing a limb?
 Yep, that too.

+This group of 21 photographs was taken over 12 months.
+Each participant selected chose her own word(s) of empowerment to represent her journey, and ultimately represent all women.
+I think I can speak on behalf of the participants of this project (whether they were photographed or not) that we all feel more connected to ourselves and to each other than before.
 It’s not that we are anti-man (in fact we LOVE the men in our lives!) – it’s just that we are proud to be part of the tribe of women.
 So when our jobs, health, relationships, or society in general knock us down, we can borrow courage from ourselves or each other to get back up.
 And we may even have something to say about it when we do.